 ND College of Engineering launches awareness program The Notre Dame College of Engineering is teaching junior high school students to play games with computers in an effort to interest minority students in a career in engineering.
 The project is part of a new effort launched by Notre Dame and 13 other Midwestern engineering institutions to make pupils aware of the potential of an engineering career while they are young enough to prepare forcollege entrance.
-Supported primarily by a Real Primarily by a Real Primarily Barrier Barrie \$750,000 grant from the Affice F. Sloan Foundation, the program is known officially as the CIC+MP-ME, or Committee on Institutional Cooperation plus Midwestern Program on Minority Education.
-Each of 14 universities forming the consortium will have the op-portunity to developits own project to encourage young minority students to prepare for engineering coreors engineering careers.
+Supported primarily by a \$750,000 grant from the Alfred P. Sloan Foundation, the program is known officially as the CIC+MP-ME, or Committee on Institutional Cooperation plus Midwestern Program on Minority Education.
+Each of 14 universities forming the consortium will have the opportunity to developits own project to encourage young minority students to prepare for engineering careers.
 Dr. Joseph C. Hogan, dean of Notre Dame's College of Engineering, chaired the committee whch reviewed and evaluated proposed projects.
-"We decided to work at the lower levels of the high school grades because this is where many youngsters lose their motivation for scholarly and college work" he said college work," he said.
-Hogan explained that because such programs are needed throughout the country, not just in the Midwest, two criteria for evaluation were "transferability, that is, ease in setting up similar projects at many schools, and cost effectiveness.'
-In developingthe program, the consortium was concerned that P engineering, traditionally a profession providing upward mobility to newcomers to America and to ethnic minorities in general, has not attracted many Blacks, Hispano-Americans and American Plans for the new 🔁 Indians. program are based on several assumptions: -Inner-city children are not exposed to engineers and engineering in their everyday Preparation for other professional schools such as law andmedicine can take place at the Observer names three new editors Three new appointments to The Observer staff were announced lastnight by editor Terry Keeney.
+"We decided to work at the lower levels of the high school grades because this is where many youngsters lose their motivation for scholarly and college work," he said.
+Hogan explained that because such programs are needed throughout the country, not just in the Midwest, two criteria for evaluation were "transferability, that is, ease in setting up similar projects at many schools, and cost effectiveness."
+In developing the program, the consortium was concerned that engineering, traditionally a profession providing upward mobility to newcomers to America and to ethnic minorities in general, has not attracted many Blacks, Hispano-Americans and American Indians.
+Plans for the new program are based on several assumptions: --Inner-city children are not exposed to engineers and engineering in their everyday experience.
+Preparation for other professional schools such as law andmedicine can take place at the Observer names three new editors Three new appointments to The Observer staff were announced lastnight by editor Terry Keeney.
 Val Zurblis joins the Editorial Board as wire editor.
 A junior American Studies major from Martinsville, New Jersey, Zurblis will be responsible for all wire service copy used by the paper.
 She has served this semester as Wednesday night editor and senior staff reporter.
 Two St. Mary's sophomores were named assistant St. Mary's editors.
-Marti Hogan, of Orem, Utcollege level, but preparation for engineering schoolmust take place in secondary schools. --Many inner-city children avoid mathematics, physics and chemistry in high school because of the presumed difficulty of these subject.

---Parents, teachers, counselors and administrators at inner-city schools often are not well informed about opportunities in engineering and may not recognize students with engineering talent.
+Marti Hogan, of Orem, Utah, and Margie Irr, of Pittsburgh, Pennsylvania, will share responsibility for developing news on the St. Mary's campus.
+Hogan served this year as Tuesday night editor and staff reporter.
+Irr has been Thursday day editor and staff reporter.
+The new appointments are effective immediately. college level, but preparation for engineering schoolmust take place in secondary schools. --Many inner-city children avoid mathematics, physics and chemistry in high school because of the presumed difficulty of these subject. --Parents, teachers, counselors and administrators at inner-city schools often are not well informed about opportunities in engineering and may not recognize students with engineering talent.
 Under Notre Dame's project, terminals which feed into the University computer will be placed in several South Bend junior high schools with a majority enrollment of minority students.
 Engineering faculty and students under the direction of Dr.David L. Cohn willhelp teachers and students to understand howthe computer works, suggest projects to stimulate interest in problemsolving, and sponsor programming contests among the schools.